Embracing the Role of “Learning Advisor”

 1. The Changing Nature of Work

 The learning landscape of today’s work environment has changed (mobile and social learning needs, virtual workspaces, flextime scheduling, and more). i4cp’s recent research reveals how leaders within HPO’s use effective talent management practices (including progressive learning strategies) to support and shape the future.
-HPOs also use metrics and analytics to measure progress and identify gaps that impede effectiveness and impact (see Building a Change-Ready Organization).
+HPOs also use metrics and analytics to measure progress and identify gaps that impede effectiveness and impact.
 Additional research underscores the importance of creating an environment of continuous learning and development (among other things) to engage the employee (and organization) of the future (see i4cp’s report Nine Keys to Performance Management).

 Bottom Line: Employees come to organizations prepared to make use of their resident knowledge and prior training and they expect to be engaged by their employers.
 Learning leaders must help develop an agile workforce that can adapt to organizational/environmental changes proficiently, all the while aligning to the business’ initiatives.
 They must also create environments that will equip these employees to excel.